snom-project/Snom-Minibrowser-Advanced-Examples/README.md

 # Snom Minibrowser Advanced examples
 A collection of Snom minibrowser essentials.
-The Snom minibrowser hello word examples.
+The Snom minibrowser hello word Examples.

 Start by adding a Action URL Key on your phone pointing to your server
 Example: http://downloads.snom.com/Vodafone/XML/menu.php